 Her middle years and her autobiography

-During the American Civil War of 1861-1865, she worked firstly for the US Army as a general cook, cleaner and nurse, tending to battle worn soldiers.
+During the American Civil War of 1861-1865, she worked first for the United States Army as a general cook, cleaner and nurse, tending to battle worn soldiers.
 Then she was employed as a spy behind the Confederate lines, again a brave and humbling thing to have done after having endured so many hardships.
 In the year 1862 she went to live in South Carolina where again, she helped many hundreds of Sea Islander slaves to their freedom.

-“The Lord who told me to take care of my people meant me to do it for as long as I live and so I do what he told me to do”.
+“The Lord who told me to take care of my people meant me to do it for as long as I live and so I do what he told me to do.” – Harriet Tubman

 She was firmly and passionately of the belief that God had called her to help and it was her life’s destination.